 Pear Tart Recipe

-These delectable pear tarts took me 40 minutes to make.
-What is even better I’ve prepared a step-by step video tutorial on how you can do the same.
-Then you can surprise your friends and family at your Thanksgiving feast with these beauties.
+These delectable pear tarts took me a total of 40 minutes to make, and only 10 minutes of hands on time.
+Take a look in the recipe card for a step-by step video tutorial on how you can do the same.
+Then you can surprise your friends and family at your Thanksgiving feast with these lovely beauties!

 I’ve used prepared and already rolled puff pastry, which made the whole process pure joy.
 All you really need to do do is assemble the tarts – kind of like doing a bit of craft, actually.